Open Container Violation

 Make Good Decisions and Follow the Law

 Be smart; follow your local open container laws, leave your drink at the bar, and hand your keys to a designated driver.
 Although those simple steps may seem easy for the majority of people to follow, alcoholism is a disease and clouds judgment.
-If you’re someone that is struggling with restricting your alcohol consumption, contact a dedicated treatment specialist today to learn about your options.
+If you’re someone that is struggling with restricting your alcohol consumption, contact a dedicated treatment provider today to learn about your options.

 Make a decision that will change your life.Find a Center